detjensrobert/waiting-room/README.md

 of provisioned infrastructure? (in this case, a Gitlab project, runner, and K8S pod.)

-This uses Terraform to provision a new Kubernetes pod (and any other resources!) whenever a new user connects to the Waiting Room, and cleans up after the user disconnects.
+This uses OpenTofu to provision a new Kubernetes pod (and any other resources!) whenever a new user connects to the Waiting Room, and cleans up after the user disconnects.